 The digital database has come a long way since its inception in the 1960s.
-Modern databases now serve as sophisticated storehouses for both unstructured and structured data, and they play a vital role in businesses’ day-to-day operations.
-With this rising complexity, so does the need to have Database monitoring software!
+Modern databases serve as sophisticated repositories for both unstructured and structured data and play a vital role in businesses’ day-to-day operations.
+With this rising complexity, so does the need for database monitoring software!

 What Is Database Monitoring?